florinpatrascu/closure_table/README.md

 The Closure Table solution is a simple and elegant way of storing hierarchies.
 It involves storing all paths through a tree, not just those with a direct parent-child relationship.
 You may want to chose this model, over the [Nested Sets model](https://en.wikipedia.org/wiki/Nested_set_model), should you need referential integrity and to assign nodes to multiple trees.

-Throughout the various examples and tests, we will refer to the hierarchies depicted below, where we're modeling a hypothetical forum-like discussion between [Rolie, Olie and Polie](https://www.youtube.com/watch?v=LTkmaE_QWMQ), and their debate around the usefulness of this implementation :)
+Throughout the various examples and tests, we will refer to the hierarchies depicted below, where we are modeling a hypothetical forum-like discussion between [Rolie, Olie and Polie](https://www.youtube.com/watch?v=LTkmaE_QWMQ), and their debate around the usefulness of this implementation :)

 ![Closure Table](assets/closure_table.png)

 Warning:

-> This version is introducing major breaking changes.
-We drop the concept of a CT Adapter and focus on using Ecto, for the core functions.
-The (in)memory adapter is gone.
+> This version introduces significant changes.
+We are removing the concept of a CT Adapter and focusing on using Ecto for the core functions.
+The (in-memory) adapter has been eliminated.

 ## Quick start